A Field of Practice

 What DRI Is

-Decision & Responsibility Infrastructure™ is the architecture of authority, accountability, and continuity beneath organizational performance.
-Not the decisions themselves — the structural conditions that make good decisions possible.
+Decision & Responsibility Infrastructure™ is the architecture of authority, accountability, and continuity that sits beneath organizational performance.

 Coherence